eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## Add parts to a Queued Quality Alert

-After raising a Quality Alert, it is still possible to edit it, **before** distributing to customers, on the Queued Quality Alert list
+After raising a Quality Alert, it is still possible to edit it, **before** distributing it to customers, on the Queued Quality Alert list

 <img src="images/PC_QA-Open.png" height="60%" width="60%"/>